 There is something powerful about reflecting back on an entire year and seeing how far you’ve come.
 Even if your accomplishments don’t seem significant initially, intentionally seeking out even the smallest ones, helps you realize each time you succeeded.
-This can motivate the heck out of you!
+This can be really motivating!
 Speaking of…

 # 2 – It motivates you to keep going

 There is no better motivation to keep chasing those dreams of yours, than actual proof of things you’ve accomplished the year before.
 Feeling like anything is possible, and that your hopes and dreams really do come true, is a powerful and inspiring feeling – one that helps you persevere time and time again.

 # 3 – It helps you learn that good things can come from failure

 Failure sucks, but what doesn’t suck is being able to see the impressive outcomes that arise because you’ve failed at something.
 I cannot tell you how many times my failures, or what I perceived at the time to be failures, have led me to greater opportunities.
 After all, when one door closes, another opens, right?

 # 4 – It helps you become more optimistic about life